concalma/CarND-MPC-Project/README.md

 * A state simulation is run during the duration of the latency
 * The resulting state of the simulation is then fed into the MPC solver.

-Because due to latency, hour throttle and steer inputs are indeed only affecting behavior of the vehicle 'latency seconds' into the future, the only thing we need is the starting state of the vehicle at that moment.
+Because due to latency, our throttle and steer inputs are indeed only affecting behavior of the vehicle 'latency seconds' into the future, the only thing we need is the starting state of the vehicle at that moment.
 Given we have a kinematic model we can estimate the state of the vehicle after the latency time has elapsed.
 I used the following function in MPC::stateSimulation:133-165 to work it out:

 ```c++
 Eigen::VectorXd MPC::stateSimulation(Eigen::VectorXd initState, Eigen::VectorXd coeffs, double timeInS, double steer, double throttle ) {